Social adaptive behavior and oscillatory prevalence in an epidemic model on evolving random geometric graphs: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Spatial effects like mobility and average interpersonal distance are very important in deciding the outcome of an epidemic dynamics, as amply shown by our recent experience with COVID-19.
-A number of recent works have discussed the effects of including the spatial aspects in the dynamic of an epidemic with adaptive agents \cite{Glaubitz2020,Liu2021,Khazaei2021,Just2018}.
+Spatial effects like mobility and average interpersonal distance are very important in deciding the outcome of epidemic dynamics, as amply shown by our recent experience with COVID-19.
+Several recent works have discussed the effects of including the spatial aspects in the dynamic of an epidemic with adaptive agents \cite{Khazaei2021,Liu2021,Glaubitz2020,Just2018}.
 In general, we can use the framework of Random Geometric Graphs for modeling the spread of an epidemic incorporating spatial factors.
-The mobility of agents and their adaptation make the graphs evolving in time.
+The mobility of agents and their adaptation make the graphs evolve in time.
 In this work, we extended such models and considered agents who sense the global prevalence of the epidemic and take adaptive measures.
 Agents follow and discard social adaptation based on predefined prevalence thresholds.
 Our results show that such adaptation can have a significant effect on the trajectory of the epidemic dynamics.
 We characterize how different levels of adaptation by the agents affect the prevalence of the disease and the peak level of infection.
 Oscillatory prevalence is seen for a range of values of the adaptation parameter $f$.
 Our results also show that a delay in implementing the adaptation can have non-linear effects on peak prevalence which shows quantitatively that monitoring the global prevalence levels accurately is very crucial so that early intervention based on such information is possible.
 In particular, delay in disseminating information and/or delay in taking adaptive measures can accentuate oscillatory prevalence.
-Our results show how simple adaptation behavior by the agents can lead to waves during an epidemic even with SIR dynamics {blue} both in the case of fully mixed networks as well as static networks.
+Our results show how simple adaptation behavior by the agents can lead to waves during an epidemic, even with SIR dynamics in both fully mixed networks and static networks.